Here’s what I said about this recipe back in 2015:

 - 1 c. mashed very ripe bananas, from 2 to 3 small bananas (save any remaining banana for garnish)

 - 1 tsp. vanilla

 - ½ c. semi-sweet, mini or milk chocolate chips, plus additional for garnish

 - Preheat the oven to 325 degrees.
 Grease and flour (here I use cocoa powder) a 8 ½ x 4 ½-inch loaf pan.

 - In a medium bowl, combine the flour, cocoa powder, baking soda and salt.
 Whisk until there are no lumps in the cocoa powder and the mixture is well combined.
 Set aside.

 - In a large bowl or electric mixer fitted with the paddle attachment, beat the butter and sugar until light and fluffy.
 Add the eggs one at a time, incorporating well after each addition and scraping down the sides.
 Add the sour cream, bananas, vanilla and red food coloring, stir until the food coloring has been incorporated.
 Add the dry ingredients and stir gently until just combined.
 Fold in the chocolate chips.
 Do not overmix.

 - Pour the batter into the prepared loaf pan and spread evenly with a spatula.
-Sprinkle with additional chocolate chips on top, if desired.
-Bake until a toothpick inserted into the center comes out with a few moist crumbs attached, about 1 hour.
+Sprinkle with additional chocolate chips and sliced banana (if any leftover) on top.
+Bake until a toothpick inserted into the center comes out with a few moist crumbs attached, about 1 hour and 20 or 30 minutes.
 Let the loaf rest in the pan for about 10 minutes, then turn it out onto a rack to cool completely.